 - What is the treatment for a food allergy?

-- Are allergy shots effective for food allergy?
+- Are allergy shots effective in preventing or decreasing food allergy?

 In This ArticleHay Fever Article

 - What is hay fever?
 What are the symptoms and signs?